-The purpose of this program is to increase the pool of women, especially women of color, in the STEM disciplines who are well prepared in the science of academic leadership for leadership roles in STEM and other institutional roles at HBCUs.
+The purpose of this program is to increase the pool of women, especially women of color, in the STEM disciplines who are well prepared in the science of academic leadership for leadership roles in STEM and other institutional roles at both HBCUs and TCUs.

 (Runs concurrently with “Practicum 1.”)
-This course, using required readings and case studies, focuses on STEM disciplines within the context of HBCUs.
+This course, using required readings and case studies, focuses on STEM disciplines within the context of both HBCUs and TCUs.
 Each student will research and compile a two hour workshop on one of the topics below, to be presented at the Introductory five day immersion seminar described above.
 Following the presentations, students will design their own development plan and capstone activity, based on preliminary feedback collected from their supervisor.
 (Two Credits)

 (This course runs concurrently with “Overview of the Landscape and Future Trends in Academia).
 This course consists of an intensive one-week face-to-face seminar (presented on campus at our Washington, D.C. location) and is designed as the face-to-face component of its companion course, and as an orientation and initialization of the Certificate Program.
 Participants will be given a review of the program and engage in interactive lectures and seminars on relevant topics pertaining to leadership in general and academic leadership in particular.
 The experience will be continued during this initial term in online format, during which students will be presented with foundational materials and introductory exercises.
 (One Credit)

-(Runs concurrently with “Practicum 2.”)This course will explore the competencies needed to be a successful leader in HBCU’s.
+(Runs concurrently with “Practicum 2.”)This course will explore the competencies needed to be a successful leader at an HBCU or TCU.
 We will cover both interpersonal and measurable skills, such as honesty and integrity, building trust, visionary and strategic thinking, managing and developing resources, including time management, empowering others to act, and supervision and holding others accountable.
 (Two Credits)

 (Runs concurrently with “Essential Academic Leadership Competencies.”)
 Participants will work with assigned faculty coaches to assess their leadership style to identify strengths and personal learning goals.
 During this term (conducted in distance learning format), students will identify and outline an Action Learning Project to be used as the Capstone Experience.
 (One Credit)